-With three other stewardship agencies, TSBC co-sponsored the production and delivery of the Voices of Nature concerts in 2014.
+With three other stewardship agencies, TSBC co-sponsored the production and delivery of the Voices of Nature concerts in 2015.
 Voices of Nature is an innovative program that combines music and ecological education and is designed to reach children in elementary school, their teachers and their families.
 The program focuses on environmental stewardship, sending a strong message that the key to protecting nature in our daily lives is by reducing and managing waste.
 The program is developed and delivered by the Artist Response Team from Vancouver.
-Unfortunately, due to the BC-wide school teachers strike, only the concert in Duncan could proceed, with the remainder deferred to 2015.